 How to Study Pharmacology

 Pharmacology is a vital subject that demands to be studied with a de-stressed mind and full concentration.
-To acheive that, you need to understand the concepts of drug mechanisms, starting from their molecular structure until the impact it has on the body after it has been administered.
+To achieve that, you need to understand the concepts of drug mechanisms, starting from their molecular structure until the impact it has on the body after it has been administered.

 Instead of trying to memorize every word of your big fat pharmacology book, you should focus more on understanding and learning the concepts.
 It has been scientifically proven that the fastest way to transfer information from your short-term memory to long-term memory is by understanding the concepts rather than relying on rote memorization.
-The more you emphasize on learning the concepts and revising them, the better neuronal connections will be developed in your brain.
+The more you emphasize learning the concepts and revising them, the better neuronal connections will be developed in your brain.

 The 3R studying technique is crucially imperative for you to apply while studying a subject as intimidating as pharmacology.
 3R denotes – Read, recall, and revise.
 Revision is the key!